newchuyalong/libgdx-learning/Gradle-and-Intellij-IDEA.md

 Under target device, you can select if you want to run on an actual device or god forbid an emulator.

 Hit ok, give it a run!

+## Packaging your Application
+It's easiest to package your application from the command line, or use Gradle task within Eclipse.
+To see the relevant Gradle tasks, check the [[Gradle command line documentation|Gradle on the Commandline]].